...

 5. Immigration Status: The immigration status of the ward does not necessarily impact their eligibility for guardianship.
 Guardianship decisions are primarily based on the ward’s incapacity to make decisions or manage their affairs, not their immigration status.

-7. Reporting and Oversight: Guardians of non-citizens are subject to the same reporting and oversight requirements as guardians of citizens.
-This includes submitting annual reports to the court detailing the actions taken on behalf of the ward.
+7. 7.
+Reporting and Oversight: Guardians of non-citizens are subject to the same reporting and oversight requirements as guardians of citizens.
+Consequently, this includes submitting annual reports to the court that detail the actions taken on behalf of the ward.
+Additionally, these requirements help ensure accountability and transparency in the guardianship process.

 8. Consular Notification: In cases where the ward is a foreign national, it may be advisable to notify their consulate or embassy of the guardianship proceedings.
 This can provide additional support and assistance, especially if the ward has family or assets in their home country.